 - a.
-MOV will actuate as determined by the Tightness Test system manufacturer. - b.
+MOV I32 will be closed. - b.
 The system will remain in this status until such time as the PCP receives a Prepare for 2nd High Pressure test signal from the Tightness Monitoring Panel.
 Note: The Tightness Monitoring Panel will wait for a ten minute settling period to expire, then it will monitor the loop pressure for two minutes.
 Upon finishing this test it will instruct the PCP to prepare for 2nd High Pressure Test.